rneiss/PocketTorah/ios/Pods/Target Support Files/Pods-PocketTorah-PocketTorahTests/Pods-PocketTorah-PocketTorahTests-acknowledgements.markdown

 MIT License

-Copyright (c) Facebook, Inc. and its affiliates.
+Copyright (c) Meta Platforms, Inc. and affiliates.

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal